Chris44442/de10nano/README.md

 ## USB UART communication

 Plug in the Mini-B USB cable into the J4 jack of the device.
 Use a serial device tool like **tio** to communicate between the Host PC and the HPS via USB UART.
 Change the baud rate if necessary.
-Before booting the HPS, on the Host PC run tio.
+Before booting the HPS, on the Host PC run **tio**.
 Remember to change the values depending on which USB port of your Host PC you are using.

 ```
 tio /dev/ttyUSB0